roadiz/AbstractApiTheme/README.md

 If you want your API to provide breadcrumbs for each reachable nodes-sources, you can implement `Themes\AbstractApiTheme\Breadcrumbs\BreadcrumbsFactoryInterface` and register it in your `AppServiceProvider`.
-For each *NodeTypeSingle* API request, a `breadcrumbs` will be injected with all your data parents as defined in your *BreadcrumbsFactoryInterface*.
+For each *NodeTypeSingle* API request (i.e. not in listing context), a `breadcrumbs` will be injected with all your node parents as defined in your *BreadcrumbsFactoryInterface*.

 Here is a vanilla implementation which respects Roadiz node tree structure: